-The CBD Civic Spaces comprising of Customs House Square, Farrer Place, Lang Park, Macquarie Place Park and Queens Square have evolved on diverse pathways within the city's fabric. structure and Regardless, significance of these spaces to the function and amenity of the CBD has never been greater.
+The CBD Civic Spaces comprising of Customs House Square, Farrer Place, Lang Park, Macquarie Place Park and Queens Square have evolved on diverse pathways within the city's structure and fabric.
+Regardless, the significance of these spaces to the function and amenity of the CBD has never been greater.